 Hypocalcemia is an electrolyte disorder characterized by low serum calcium levels.
-There are a variety of causes including chronic kidney disease, inadequate PTH production (hypoparathyroidism), vitamin D deficiency, and low abnormal magnesium metabolism (hypomagnesemia).
+There are various causes, including chronic kidney disease, inadequate PTH production (hypoparathyroidism), vitamin D deficiency, and low abnormal magnesium metabolism (hypomagnesemia).
 Hypoparathyroidism may be caused by surgical removal of the parathyroid glands or due to autoimmune disease.
 Certain medications such as bisphosphonates for osteoporosis may also contribute to hypocalcemia.

-Calcium is important for functions such as cell signaling, hormone secretion, muscle contraction, and coagulation.
-Calcium levels are affected by key regulators including parathyroid hormone (PTH) and vitamin D. The kidneys are also an essential regulator of calcium metabolism.
-In fact, the kidneys are responsible for synthesis of vitamin D via the enzyme alpha-hydroxylase.
-Low serum calcium levels (hypocalcemia) can be caused by a variety of conditions including:
+Calcium is essential for functions such as cell signaling, hormone secretion, muscle contraction, and coagulation.
+Calcium levels are affected by critical regulators, including parathyroid hormone (PTH) and vitamin D. The kidneys are also an essential regulator of calcium metabolism.
+The kidneys are responsible for the synthesis of vitamin D via the enzyme alpha-hydroxylase.
+Low serum calcium levels (hypocalcemia) can be caused by a variety of conditions, including:

 - Inadequate PTH production (hypoparathyroidism)